Ebola Fast Facts

 October 23, 2014 - Craig Spencer, a 33-year-old doctor who recently returned from Guinea has tested positive for Ebola -- the first case of the deadly virus in New York City and the fourth diagnosed in the United States.

-October 24, 2014 - The National Institutes of Health announces one of the Dallas nurses, Nina Pham, has been declared free of the Ebola virus.
-Doctors at Emory University Hospital say tests no longer detect the virus in the blood of the other nurse, Amber Vinson.
+October 24, 2014 - The National Institutes of Health announces one of the Dallas nurses, Pham, has been declared free of the Ebola virus.
+Doctors at Emory University Hospital say tests no longer detect the virus in the blood of the other nurse, Vinson.
 Pham is released from a Maryland hospital on October 24, and Vinson is released from an Atlanta hospital on October 28.

 October 24, 2014 - In response to the New York Ebola case, the governors of New York and New Jersey announce that their states were stepping up airport screening beyond federal requirements for travelers from West Africa.
 The new protocol mandates a quarantine for any individual, including medical personnel, who has had direct contact with individuals infected with Ebola while in Liberia, Sierra Leone or Guinea.
 The policy allows the states to determine hospitalization or quarantine for up to 21 days for other travelers from affected countries.

-November 5, 2014 - Nurse's aide Maria Teresa Romero Ramos, believed to be the first person to contract Ebola outside of Africa, is released from the hospital in Madrid, Spain.
+November 5, 2014 - Nurse's aide Romero, believed to be the first person to contract Ebola outside of Africa, is released from the hospital in Madrid, Spain.

 November 11, 2014 - Dr. Spencer, the first person to test positive for Ebola in New York City, is released from Bellevue Hospital.
 With Spencer free of the virus, all US patients who had Ebola have recovered.